-I get a lot of questions from people on how or what are the indispensable items I should put on a packing list for my trip to Costa Rica.
-The normal question usually goes something like this:
+I get a lot of questions from people on how or what are the indispensable items I should put their packing list for a trip to Costa Rica.

 All that said here are my General Thoughts on Packing for Costa Rica so pick and choose what you think will work out best for the type of travel you will be doing.

 Note: I have created some links to Amazon for you too take a look at whats out there and what the current prices are on them.
 I didn’t give any specific recommendations on brands unless I am a HUGE fan of a particular item as you may have your own preference on that.

 Backpack and Suitcase